• About

 Jump to Recipe Print Recipe

-veggie fajita tacos arranged on a wooden cutting board with cilantro and sliced limes.
+Fajitas arranged on a wooden cutting board with cilantro and sliced limes.

 I know I'm not alone in saying that Mexican food (or Tex-Mex) is one of my favorite cuisines.
+My easy refried bean tacos and creamy chicken enchiladas are on rotation year-round in my house.

 Now you can make one of your favorite Mexican restaurant dishes at home!